Leonard514/CTF-Writeups/Pico-Gym/PicoMini/Advanced-Potion-Making.md

 My first instinct was that this was a least significant bit stego challenge, and I used this [site](https://stylesuxx.github.io/steganography/), but it turned up nothing.

+I then decided to go to my next-best resource, which was YouTube.
+I found [walkthroughs of stego challenges](https://www.youtube.com/watch?v=sChN6o06jDM) and learned about stegsolve.
+I ran the commands on the [install site](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) and then opened it with `java -jar bin/stegsolve.jar`.
+At that point, I just opened the fixed PNG file and used the arrow keys to get through all the color planes until Red Plane 0 gave the flag.